Managing Retirement Accounts in Uncertain Times

 People Retiring Soon Should Do This

 Gradually rebalance.
 When the market was going up, rebalancing was probably on your to do list.
 Did you do it?
 Now your 401(k) has lost a quarter of its value.
 What to do?
 It's time to come up with a well thought out strategy to reduce your risk.
 You need to rebalance your account to get to an appropriate asset allocation.
 But you shouldn't do it all at once because then you lock in the losses you just experienced.
 Determine what an appropriate allocation is for you.
 Then come up with a plan for the next year in which every month you will move a portion of your investments from riskier assets to safer assets.
 That way if the market rises you can recoup some of your losses on the way up.
 But if it falls you took steps to lessen the impact.
+You can view our post on retirees preparing for bear markets here.

 Save more.
 At this point you need to right size your income statement.
 That may involve reducing expenses.
 Travel plans?
 Probably a good year to have a staycation.
 Do you have a stimulus check headed your way?
 Consider investing it outside of the 401(k).